vidjil/vidjil/doc/workflow.md

 Once the filtering has begun, interrupting `vidjil-algo` with `Ctrl-C` (`SIGINT`) gracefully stops execution while still producing (partial) files.
 It can be used to check how the filtering works before a full run.

+## Local trimming of sequencing indexes

+Some additional steps can also be usefull:

+1. Trimming of reads based on quality: Some reads can be of poor quality or have poor quality on extremities.
+   It can be interessting to clean these reads to remove some artifact mutations.
+2. You should also remove the sequencing indexes used.
+   These indexes could changed some observation on your clonotye (hypermutations) and impact your analysis.

+NB: Note that on server side, an option exist to automatically detect primers sequence from common primers sets (experimental) and remove them before sending sequence to external tools.